imdeepmind/NeuralPy/docs/DOCS.md

 ```python
 neuralpy.models
 ```
 Models are one of the most important API supported in NeuralPy.
-Models are used to create different architecture.
-In NeuralPy, currently Sequential is the only type of model that is supported.
+Models are used for create, training, predicting and evaluating models.

 ## Model